Beetle Boy: Reception

 The Guardian in a review of Beetle Boy wrote "Why it has taken them [beetles] this long to get starring roles in a children's book is a mystery, although their appeal to younger readers is not." and concluded "The discovery that a seemingly powerless band of creatures so small and seemingly powerless can be possessed of such skill, beauty and strength should keep this gem on many a bedroom and library shelf for years to come."
 School Library Journal called it "An engaging story" and concluded " Educators looking for fiction that connects to and supports science curricula may find a new favorite in this."
 Booktrust found it "a wonderfully funny and engaging book, which is full of action, adventure and delightful illustrations." and "Perfect for fans of Roald Dahl."

-Beetle Boy has also been reviewed by Booklist, Horn Book Guide, School Library Connection, Kirkus Reviews, Publishers Weekly, and AudioFile.
+Beetle Boy has also been reviewed by Booklist, The Horn Book Guide, School Library Connection, Kirkus Reviews, Publishers Weekly, and AudioFile.

 Beetle Boy has been licensed to over thirty-seven international territories, becoming a best-seller in the UK and the Netherlands.
 It has been nominated for a number of UK literary awards including the 2017 CILIP Carnegie Medal and the UKLA award.
 Julia Eccleshare chose it as one of the Best Children's Books of 2016 in The Guardian and The Telegraph included it in "The 50 Best Books for Christmas 2016" and in its "Best Children's Books of 2016".

 In America, Publishers Weekly selected Beetle Boy as one of the Best Twenty Middle Grade Books of 2016 and the New York Public Library chose it as one of the Best Books for Kids 2016.